KunnikarB/shopping-app/README.md

-# iShopping & iMovie Application
+# Group Assignment: iShopping & iMovie Application

 iShopping is a shopping list app simplifies the grocery shopping experience by providing a convenient and organized way to create, manage shopping lists.
 User can register or loging to iMovie page.